elasekness/RNASeq_workshop/Day4.md

 	sigDE = res_table[which(res_table$padj <= 0.05 & abs(res_table$log2FoldChange) >=1),]

-We can also filter with functions from the `dplyr` package.
+We can also filter with functions from the `dplyr` package (part of the `tidyverse` package installation.

-	install.packages("dplyr")
-	library(dplyr)
 	sigDE <- res_table %>%
   		filter(padj <= 0.05, abs(log2FoldChange) >= 1)